edamla/mediterraneanagency/_books/2021-09-01-match-to-match-marriages.md

 # For adding excerpt add <!--more--> and break the line
 ---
 Marriage means entering into a “union of life”.
 This unity is essentially based on sharing.
-Mar- riage is bringing two lives together under one roof and sharing joys, sorrows, happiness, troubles and hopes under that roof.
-This is marriage con- sciousness.
+Marriage is bringing two lives together under one roof and sharing joys, sorrows, happiness, troubles and hopes under that roof.
+This is marriage consciousness.
 Not being alone, providing material and moral security, and getting married just to have children are approaches that are far from marriage awareness.
 These desires are present in every marriage, but they are valuable and meaningful as a result of marriage, not as a cause.
-I wrote this book to provide a solution to marriag- es that are struggling in the grip of the modern age, to show a humble path to young people who are about to get married, to evaluate the psychology and pathology of marriage, and to remind us of
+I wrote this book to provide a solution to marriages that are struggling in the grip of the modern age, to show a humble path to young people who are about to get married, to evaluate the psychology and pathology of marriage, and to remind us of